-I’ve long ago given up on trying to make myself feel bad for enjoying a big fat steak on a regular basis.
+I’ve long ago given up on trying to make myself feel bad for enjoying a big fat steak or a boneless beef rib roast on a regular basis.
 I love the taste, the texture, and from what I have been reading lately, I love how healthy beef is for me!

 So when my father-in-law came to town recently, and my wife asked me to prepare his birthday dinner, guess what came to mind?
 A big fat steak!